The Collective Isolation Project

 The Library cultivates Victoria’s memory and heritage to offer a unique lens on Victoria’s place in the world.

-In line with our Collections and Content Strategy, we aspire to collect a variety of responses, both material and digital – from photos to printed ephemera, written lists to oral histories, poems to tactile objects.
+In line with our Collection Strategy, we aspire to collect a variety of responses, both material and digital – from photos to printed ephemera, written lists to oral histories, poems to tactile objects.